 Belief or disbelief in reincarnation has no influence on its success.
 The only condition is that apparent experiences from other times are accepted as meaningful subjective material, without continuously wondering about their objective truth.
 Several studies show that past-life regressions diminish psychotism scores, and enhance the reality perception scores of patients.
 Also extraversion increases, another indication that reality orientation improves.

 We found that people with ‘patient mentality’, even after apparently successful regressions, hardly improve.
 People addicted to their suffering are rather cases for ‘anti-therapy’, jolting them out of the standard patient – therapist relationship.
 Others are walking case files: they re-gurgle all their previous diagnoses and can talk about themselves only in psychobabble or psychiatric jargon.

 Also people who refuse to be patients are unfit.
 They refuse suffering in all its forms (they have forgotten to feel, as feeling is too painful or too threatening), and so are unfit for explorative, insight-oriented therapies.
 They refuse to relax and want to interpret, comment and rationalize anything remotely resembling a significant experience or emotion.
-Who cannot live, cannot relive.
+Who cannot experience, cannot re-experience.